Everything you need to know about cashflow

 A cashflow forecast is a plan that shows how much money you expect your business to receive and pay out over a set period of time.
 It can help you plan how much you expect to make in sales and spend in costs.
 It can also help you understand when money will enter and leave your bank account.

-To build an effective cashflow forecast, we recommend that you create three component forecasts for your sales, profit and loss and cashflow.
-You’ll use your mini sales forecast to predict your future sales performance and your mini profit and loss forecast to determine your business's income less its expenses.
+You’ll use your mini sales forecast to predict your future sales performance.
+Your mini profit-and-loss forecast is to determine your business's income less its expenses.
 You’ll then use your mini cashflow forecast to map out the money coming into, and going out of, your business.

 Armed with these component forecasts, you’ll be better placed to make important decisions about your business.
 Here are some questions that a cashflow forecast can help you answer: